 A hefty American stout.
 A biting English bitter.
 A robust German Bock.
 A fine Irish Red.
 A citrusy Belgian witbier.
 Beer.
 You love them all.
-So much so, you decided to begin making your own.
+So much so, you decided to make your own.
 You wanted to experiment, create new brews, and share your concoctions with your friends.

 You discovered you possessed a real knack for it.
 Your friends wanted more.
 Their friends wanted more.
-Now you had to ask for donations.
+You had to ask for donations.
 You could no longer afford to dole out free beer on such a large scale.

 One warm evening, as you chatted with friends over a particularly fine batch of pale ale, someone suggested you start your own business - your own brewery.

 Fast forward three years later and you’ve got a little hole-in-the-wall brewpub.
 Almost literally.
 The brewery in back is smaller than the three-table, four-stool barroom out front.
 Business is pouring in.
 You need a bigger bar - and brewery.

 You’ve also had local market retailers knocking on your door.
 You need to expand.
 Though you’re hopped up on profits, you’re concerned about the expense: a larger facility, the equipment, the potential remodeling, upgrades, etc.

 So what is a budding brewer to do in this situation?
 Or any expansion situation, really?
 Whether you want to purchase your first property, upgrade to a larger retail establishment, open another location, or expand your brewing facilities, more money is what you need – particularly if you don’t want to sell stakes in your business to a holding company or partner with a larger brewery.